 Electives: 30 Credits

-The AA degree planning sheet has up-to-date information about courses that can count toward the elective requirement.
+An A.A. degree planning sheet on the Transfer Degrees page has up–to–date information about courses that can count toward the elective requirement.

 Humanities & Arts | Social Sciences | Science & Math